kaist-plrg-cs320/assignment-docs/README.md

 You must submit your `Implementation.scala` of each project.
 See the instructions for each project to find the submission link.

+Violation of the honor code will give you F.
 You must work on each project by yourself without getting any help.
-Violation of the honor code will give you F.
+You can refer to the lecture materials, including the lecture slides, the textbook, and the sample solutions to the exercises.

 We disallow late submissions.
 If you submit multiple times, only the last submission will be graded.